 It seems like buying a school lunch would be the most convenient option; however, that isn’t always the case.
 If you have more than one child, buying for one and packing for another can be confusing.
 And if your kids only want school lunch on some days, it can be tricky to remember whether today is a packed lunch or bought lunch day.

-And don't forget to consider how convenient it is for your child.
+Consider how convenient it is for your child.
 If there is a long line for the cafeteria lunches, that could leave very little time for your child to eat.
 This is an increasingly important consideration as many schools offer just half an hour for your child to get to the cafeteria, buy food, eat it, and get back to class.Continue to 4 of 5 below.

 04 of 05

 If your child receives free lunches because of your income level, the answer is obvious: it's always cheaper to go through the cafeteria line.
 But if you're spending money either way, the choice isn't as clear.

 Compared to eating out in a restaurant, school lunches aren’t expensive, but you can probably pack healthy bagged lunch cheaper.
 However, if you buy convenience foods, like individually wrapped cookies and chips, you won't save much, not to mention it won't be very healthy either.Continue to 5 of 5 below.

 Last but certainly not least is this wildcard question.
 If you and your child agree, it could easily seal your decision to go one way or the other.
 However, if you and your child have opposite opinions, listen to your child's thoughts on this.
 Depending on the school culture it may be cooler to buy or bring lunch; your child may also find standing on the lunch line makes it nearly impossible to grab a few precious minutes with friends.